Please note...

 Dog Friendly Holidays

-There are tons to choose from!
 It's a GREAT idea to take your dog away with you, giving you both the time to bond together and do stuff you wouldn't ordinarily do.
 All those walkies can help work off the excess calories but more importantly, taking your dog with you can be a great way to make new friends, four paws & 2, and perhaps see places you wouldn't necessarily venture to, if you were without him.
+For a list of companies offering accommodation with dog friendly options, click here

 WOOF!
 8 tips to successful dog friendly holidays